 1) Take your child to work

-Introduce your child to your own workplace in the days surrounding Labor Day.
+Introduce your children to your own workplace.
 Expose them to different people with different jobs, explaining how everyone’s job is different and important, and how each person contributes to the betterment of society.
 Also encourage kids to explore these playful Labor Day activities that will help their imaginations grow and inspire their dreams!

 When you get home, talk with your child about occupations that appeal to them.
 For a special treat, visit a toy store or browse the Internet together for a ballerina, construction set, space exploration toy, or other item that stimulates their interest.